 - Salt: Feel free to adjust the salt to your taste.
 But remember, salt does enhance the flavors of a dish.
 So be sure to add at least a pinch of salt for full flavors.

+Choosing good avocados when making this Homemade Avocado Salsa is key.
 There are four things to be on the lookout for when choosing the perfect avocado at the grocery store.

 - Pressure Test – If the avocado is firm not giving at all when squeezed in your palm, it is under ripe.
 On the opposite end of the spectrum, if the avocado gives too much and feels as though it could be easily squashed, you are looking at an overripe avocado.
 You want to find one that just gives to slight pressure.